bretgeek/tfuz/README.md

 return this;
 }

-// Now tell the app reference that you want to use the plugin:
+//  Now tell TFUZ to use the plugin:
+// *** Note you must add plugins at the top of your script file before initalizing anything else.

-app.use({name: 'myplug', fn: myplug});
+tfuz.use({name: 'myplug', fn: myplug}); // add to top of your init function.

-// Use the new plugin:
+// Use the new plugin where ever you want later:

 app.myplug();